User Guide

 bpack.calcsize(BinaryRecord, units=bpack.baseunits(BinaryRecord))

-The T['i3'] type annotation specifier defines an unsigned integer type (u) having size 3 (for the specific example this means 3 bytes) Please refer to the Special type annotations section for more details.
+) having size 3 (for the specific example this means 3 bytes).
+Please refer to the Special type annotations section for more details.

 Offset

-The field offset is specified as a not-negative integer in baseunits (see the Bit vs byte structures section), and it represent the amount of baseunits for the beginning pf the record to the beginning of the field.
+The field offset is specified as a not-negative integer in baseunits (see the Bit vs byte structures section), and it represent the amount of baseunits from the beginning of the record to the beginning of the field.

 The bpack package, anyway, implements a mechanism to automatically compute the field offset exploiting information of the other fields in the record.
 For this reason it is necessary to specify the field offset explicitly only in very specific cases.